squid-cache/squid-cache.github.io/Features/FtpRelay.rst

 = Future enhancements =

-One very useful but difficult to support feature is tracking of FTP location across CD and similar commands.
+One very useful but difficult to support feature is tracking of FTP current or requested directory across CD and similar commands.
 Such tracking would allow simple access controls based on request URIs.
 While primitive tracking is not very difficult to support, FTP directory ''links'' make proper support very tricky (and impossible in some cases): In FTP, "foo/bar/.." path (i.e., a sequence of "CD foo", "CD bar", and "CD .." commands) may result in current location different than "foo" (i.e., the "PWD" command will not print "foo").
 Eventually, Squid will probably track the URI using one or more algorithms, but this project does not include such support or the decision which URI tracking algorithm to implement.

 ----
 CategoryFeature